 - put out large intact seed-filled sunflower heads

 Putting out turkey fat is a big no-no; it’s so soft it’ll stick to birds’ feathers and stop them from keeping waterproof and warm.
-Avoid anything moldy or salty (too much salt is poisonous to small birds).
+Remember to take down your suet feeders when it gets warm enough that they start to soften.
+Lastly, avoid anything moldy or salty (too much salt is poisonous to small birds).

 “God gives every bird its food, but he does not throw it into the nest.”